Disodium inosinate: Origin

 Inosinate is naturally found in meat and fish at levels of 80-800 mg/100 g.
 It can also be made by fermentation of sugars such as tapioca starch.

-Some sources claim that industrial levels of production are achieved by extraction from animal products, making E631 non-vegetarian.
-However, an interview by the Vegetarian Resource Group reports that all three "leading manufacturers" (one being Ajinomoto) claims to use an all-vegetarian fermentation process.
+Some sources say that industrial levels of production are achieved by extraction from animal products, making E631 non-vegetarian.
+However, owing to the sufficient availability and stable quality of raw materials, large-scale production of disodium inosinate is currently predominantly realized via bio-fermentation processes of Corynebacterium Stationis.
+Major disodium inosinate manufacturers include Ajinomoto, CJ CheilJedang, as well as some Chinese companies such as Sinofi.
+An interview by the Vegetarian Resource Group reports that all three "leading manufacturers" (one being Ajinomoto) say that they use an all-vegetarian fermentation process.
 Producers are generally open to providing information on the origin.
 E631 is in some cases labeled as "vegetarian" in ingredients lists when produced from plant sources.

 Toxicology and safety

 In the United States, consumption of added 5′-ribonucleotides averages 4 mg per day, compared to 2 g per day of naturally occurring purines.
 A review of literature by an FDA committee found no evidence of carcinogenicity, teratogenicity, or adverse effects on reproduction.

 In 2004, disodium inosinate was proposed to be removed from the food additive list by Codex Alimentarius Commission.
 This change did not go through: it is still present in the 2009 Codex Alimentarius list.